Investing, Pensions and Finance

 If you expect your estate to incur Inheritance Tax (IHT), then now is the time to consider how best to reduce the taxman’s take.

-In a nutshell, while the first £325,000 is tax free, as is up to £175,000 of the value of your home, if you’re leaving to a direct descendant, IHT is charged at 40% on everything you own, including all property, possessions and money.
+In a nutshell, while the first £325,000 is tax free, as is up to £175,000 of the value of your home, if you’re leaving it to a direct descendant, IHT is charged at 40% on everything you own, including all property, possessions and money.
 Mitigating and doing what you can to avoid the tax is an important part of estate planning, to help make sure you are able to pass on as much to your chosen beneficiaries as possible.

 The rules are complex, so professional advice can be invaluable.
 A Financial Adviser can talk you through the many different ways to maximise how much you’ll pass on to your loved ones.
 These include, among others: